johansteyn/paintshop/README.md

 ```
 _GGGM
 ```
-And we apply it to the requirements, yielding an empty list of requirements (since it matches bot requirements), so we return that proposed solution, with underscores replaced by G's:
+And we apply it to the requirements, yielding an empty list of requirements (since it matches both requirements), so we return that proposed solution, with underscores replaced by G's:
 ```
 GGGGM
 ```